 Power analysis

-To ensure that the current replication sample has sufficient power, we calculated effect sizes (ES) and confidence intervals (CI) based on the statistics reported in the target article.
-To account for possible mistakes and overestimation of effect sizes in statistical reports, we then conducted a conservative power analysis using the safeguard method (Perugini et al., 2014) in R with the <pwr> package, which replaces the original effect size with the lower bound of 60% CI of the effect size as the “safeguard effect size” for power analysis.
+To ensure the current replication sample has sufficient power, we calculated effect sizes and confidence intervals (CI) based on the statistics reported in the target article.
+To account for possible overestimation of effect sizes, we then conducted a conservative power analysis using the ‘safeguard’ method (Perugini et al., 2014) in R with the <pwr> package, which uses the lower bound of 60% CI of the original effect size.
 The required sample sizes for Studies 1 and 2 were determined by analysis on the smallest effect size from each study.
 More details of calculations and results are given in the “Power Analysis” section of the supplementary manuscript.

-The results of the power analyses suggested that the sample size should be 112 in Study 1 to detect a safeguard correlation coefficient r = -0.33 targeting at 95% power.
-However, we modified the original’s design for each participant to only rate 8 out of the 32 animals (see Table 4), the required sample size is thus multiplied by 4 resulting in a total sample size of 448.
+The results of the power analyses suggested that the sample size should be 112 in Study 1 to have 95% probability of detecting the safeguard effect size: r = -.33.
+However, we modified the original’s design for each participant to only rate 8 out of the 32 animals (see Table 4).
+To account for this, we multiplied by four, resulting in a total sample size of 448.
 For Study 2, we estimated the power for the within-subject design based on the safeguard effect size Cohens’s d = 0.29.
 As a result, 157 participants are required in Study 2.
 The largest sample size required from the two studies is 448.
 Results from power analyses are summarized below.

 There are several things to be noted regarding our study design.
 First, Study 1 will result in a multi-level data structure, where each participant will rate multiple animals.
 The power analysis described above does not take the multi-level nature of the data into account.
 Second, this replication has combined Studies 1 and 2 from Bastian et al. (2012) into one single data collection and we made adjustments accordingly.
-To account for the uncertainty and deviations discussed above and possible exclusions, we aim for a much larger sample size of 1000 in our data collection.
-A sensitivity analysis conducted using the <pwr> package in R indicated that a sample of 1000 participants at 95% power would be able to detect minimum effect sizes of r = .11 and d = 0.11 which are much smaller than the safeguard effect sizes (see the “Power analysis” section of the Supplementary Materials for more details), indicating that this sample size would be more than sufficient.
+To account for the uncertainty and deviations discussed above and possible exclusions, we aimed for a much larger sample size of 1000 in our data collection.
+A sensitivity analysis conducted using the <pwr> package in R indicated that a sample of 1000 participants at 95% power would be able to detect minimum effect sizes of r = .11 and d = 0.11 which are much smaller than the safeguard effect sizes (see the “Power analysis” section of the Supplementary Materials for more details).

 Participants